-Apple’s newest Photos and the old iPhoto are probably the only photo management applications left that take your photos captive.
+Apple’s Photos and the very old iPhoto are probably the only photo management applications left that take your photos captive.
 Apple, in their quest for simplicity has never trusted you, the user, to learn how to do things the right way…so it makes decisions for you.
 Granted, some of these decisions are good, but if you want to make any changes, you simply can’t.
 Therefore, if you want to move from Photos to any other photo manager, Apple makes it very difficult, but not impossible.
 Read on to find out how to move away from Photos on your Mac.

 Adobe Lightroom by default will not write metadata in the image files but only in its catalog database.
 This is true unless you configure Lightroom to write metadata to your image files.
 Read on to find out how configure Lightroom properly.